BelliLuigi/Carrom-Tournament-Bot/readme.md

 Carrom is an incredible game that shares some mechanics with pool.
 My roommates and I spent a couple of months playing it day and night, recording every match on a large sheet of paper to determine the winner of the month.
 But at the end of the month, nobody wanted to calculate all the stats by hand.
 So, eight months after we stopped playing, I developed a bot that you can use to record your matches and get stats for every player.
+I used Python, MySQL and Docker.

 #### How to use:
 - Make yourself a telegram bot using the Botfather, get your API KEY.